siliverst/IN14v2clock/README.md

          `0` — Every 6 minutes during normal operation
          `1` — Every 2 minutes (only at night)

-5. **Exiting the menu:** After the last menu item, or by holding “M” for more than 2 seconds, the clock returns to normal time display mode.
+5. **Exiting the menu:** After the last menu item, or by holding KEY2 for more than 2 seconds, the clock returns to normal time display mode.

 </details>